KryptikApp/kryptikwebapp/README.md

+# The Web3 Super App

+Kryptik provides a single interface for your most important online interactions.
+Swap, send, and save across 10+ blockchains with the Kryptik web wallet.

 ## About

 Key pairs can do wonderful things, but existing wallets like Metamask confine their magic to a single blockchain.